Willis Seaver Adams: Artistic career

-Willis Seaver Adams traveled to Cleveland, Ohio, for a two-week vacation that extended into a two-year residence (1876–78) where he met some other young, upcoming artists, Otto Henry Bacher and Sion L. Wenban.
+Willis Seaver Adams traveled to Cleveland, Ohio, for a two-week vacation that extended into a two-year residence (1876–78) where he met some other young, upcoming artists, Otto Henry Bacher and Sion Longley Wenban.
 He was a member of the Cleveland Art Club and the Cleveland Academy of Fine Arts.
 He also painted a portrait of then governor and later president Rutherford B. Hayes.
 During his time in Cleveland, Adams avoided capturing industrial motifs in his paintings or scenes depicting modern advances of 19th century life, which led to his naturalist ideology; he also developed an interest in spiritualism.

 In 1878, Adams traveled to Europe with Otto Bacher and became one of the "Duveneck Boys," a young group of American artists studying with Frank Duveneck.
 He was friends with James Abbott McNeill Whistler in Venice, Italy.

 When he returned from Europe, Adams began a long association with James D. Gill, at whose galleries Adams exhibited often.
 Adams eventually settled in the Connecticut River Valley and devoted his later years to oil miniatures as well as landscapes of Connecticut River Valley scenes.
 These landscapes reflect Whistler's influence.
 Adams often used a reduced pallette and avoided detail with the aim of capturing an atmosphere and mood.